Belgaum border dispute: Boundary Commission's decision

-This was the background available on Belagavi to the commission that decided the linguistic reorganisation of Indian states.
+This was the background available on Belgaum to the commission that decided the linguistic reorganisation of Indian states.
 As a result, Maharashtra didn't include the 'Maratha'-ruled areas of Baroda, Indore or Gwalior except for Kolhapur, as the Commission considered the historical changes in the region and not just recent changes in demography.

 Four member committee

-Following a memorandum from the Maharashtra government on 23 June 1957, the Government of India constituted the Mahajan Committee on 5 June 1960 to decide on the reorganisation of Belagavi.
+Following a memorandum from the Maharashtra government on 23 June 1957, the Government of India constituted the Mahajan Committee on 5 June 1960 to decide on the reorganisation of Belgaum.
 The four member Committee consisted of two representatives from the Maharashtra government and two from the Mysore government.
 However, it failed to reach an agreement.

 Maharashtra wanted to adopt the following principles, and agreed to hand over Kannada majority villages to Mysore: